Last Updated on July 30, 2021 by Rat Race Running

 Without these particular triggers, we won’t have the chance to build up our tolerance toward stressors.

 By assessing if the cause of stress is within our control, we can contain our impatience.
 If not, try to let it go and let God do the work.
-Though I still lose my cool, I always try to immediately regain my composure by taking a deep breath.
+Though I still lose my cool, I always try to regain my composure by taking a deep breath immediately.

 “Patience is a virtue” became a cliche because it is true.
 Also, patience is one of the characteristics often mentioned in the Bible that we hope to attain.